Designing a Nervous Breakdown: Background and production

-The Broadcast formed in October 1997 by vocalist and guitarists Josh Berwanger and Justin Roelofs while they were in high school from the remnants their local pop punk bands.
+The Broadcast was formed in October 1997 by vocalists and guitarists Josh Berwanger and Justin Roelofs while they were in high school from the remnants of their local pop punk bands.
 The first song they wrote was written with a Moog synthesizer in mind.
 The pair had the idea of bringing in a female keyboardist, at which point Adrianne Verhoeven joined the group; Verhoeven would later also tackle lead vocals.
 The band held their first show that year in the basement of Berwanger's mother's house.
 When the members went to college, drummer Christian Jankowski and bassist James David joined the band.
 Upon seeing a plate that read "Happy 10th Anniversary" at Verhoeven's parents' house, they changed their name to the Anniversary.
 In 1998, they self-released a three-track demo tape, which had been recorded by David Trumfio at Kingsize Soundlabs in Chicago, Illinois.

 The Get Up Kids bassist Rob Pope sought out the Anniversary in 1999 with the intention of releasing their debut on Heroes & Villains Records, an imprint of Vagrant Records that was owned by the Get Up Kids.
 Berwanger had been friends with Pope for a few years prior to the formation of either bands, while members from each act had played a benefit show in 1995 with their past bands.
 Pope and Verhoeven started dating around the time the Get Up Kids had signed to Vagrant, with that band giving the label the Anniversary's demo tapes.
 The Anniversary spent some time playing supporting slots for the likes of the Pulsars, Superchunk and Helium.
 For Designing a Nervous Breakdown, the band returned to Kingsize Soundlabs with Trumfio as the producer, engineer and mixer.
 Sessions were held in July 1999; the recordings were mastered by Ramon Breton at Oceanview Mastering.